pilars-protocols/pilars/README.md

 The source documents use Pandoc Markdown format.

-To add a reference, add it to the bibtex file `src/PILARS.bib` and use an @referene
+To add a reference, add it to the bibtex file `src/PILARS.bib` and use an @reference in the text

 - To build the documents, type: `make doc`

-  This will run pandoc and prduce the HTML website in `docs` from the markdown source files
+  This will run pandoc and produce the HTML website in `docs` from the markdown source files

 -  To preview the site view it from your local file system in a web browser